-This Strawberry Rhubarb Crumble Pie is a quintessential summer dessert recipe that is filled with flavors of the season.
+This Strawberry Rhubarb Crumble Pie is a quintessential summer dessert recipe.
+Made with garden fresh rhubarb, plump strawberries, and crunchy crumble topping, it’s filled with flavors of the season.

 You know it’s almost summer when the rhubarb is ready to harvest.
 Since it’s one of my favorite things to bake with (You can find more of my rhubarb recipes here.), I couldn’t wait to get in the kitchen and whip up this Strawberry Rhubarb Crumble Pie.

 How do you make Strawberry Rhubarb Pie?

 If you’ve never baked with rhubarb, this pie is a great way to try it.
 On it’s own, rhubarb is kind of like sour celery.
 However, when you pair it with sugar and use it in baked goods, it turns into this tangy wonderfulness that’s unlike anything else.